 While each resource guide is meant to be self-explanatory for easy use, the toolkit is also accompanied by a freely available, online Empowering Mental Health Conversations webinar which teaches lessons corresponding to the guides.

 Anyone can use these guides – they are designed to be appropriate for all sorts of mental health stakeholders including workplaces, schools, families, service providers, and social settings.

-Help Us Share the Toolkit
+Access the Toolkit

-MH Mediate was founded by mediator Dan Berstein to advance best practices in mental health communication and conflict resolution.
+- MH Mediate was founded by mediator Dan Berstein to advance best practices in mental health communication and conflict resolution.
 MH Mediate provides trainings, mediation services, and organizational consulting to help people talk about mental health, resolve conflicts, address challenging behaviors, and become accessible to diverse needs.

-The CUNY Dispute Resolution Center (CUNY DRC) is a hub of conflict resolution events, programs, and resources based at John Jay College in New York City.
+- The CUNY Dispute Resolution Center (CUNY DRC) is a hub of conflict resolution events, programs, and resources based at John Jay College in New York City.
 The CUNY DRC has collaborated with MH Mediate on many mental health-focused projects including the Dispute Resolution in Mental Health Initiative (training peer specialists in mediation skills) and New York City’s first National Dialogue on Mental Health event as part of Barack Obama’s call for mental health conversations around the country.

+- The New York State Office of Mental Health (OMH) awarded a Mental Illness Anti-Stigma Grant to fund the Talking Mental Health Toolkit.
 The funding comes from taxpayer contributions received through a voluntary tax check-off program launched in 2016.
 This program allows taxpayers to donate easily to the ‘Mental Illness Anti-Stigma Fund’ when filing their NY State taxes, similar to other provisions where taxpayers can support Alzheimer’s research, breast cancer awareness, and other efforts.